On the App Store

 1999: Underneath tree root, Harrison Park

-2000: On light pole in parking lot, by York Elementary School
+2000: On light pole in parking lot, York Elementary School

 2001: Underneath ticket booth, York County Fairgrounds